eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-6/trg-6-1.md

 To get the GitHub Chart Releaser Action working, the following prerequisites must be met:

 - A branch named `gh-pages` in your repository
-- Change `Source Branch` to `gh-pages` in your repository settings.
+- Change the GitHub Pages source branch to `gh-pages` in your repository settings.
 Submit request via Otterdog, ensure following are set:

   ```json
     gh_pages_build_type:"legacy",